Alastairsc/CITS4406-Assignment2/README.md

 ###Directory Structure
-* The source code is all in the main directory
+* The source code is all in the main directory.
-* csv_files contains test files used to evaluate the program
+* csv_files contains test files used to evaluate the program.
-* Sphinx contains documentation of classes and methods of the         	program
+* Sphinx contains documentation of classes and methods of the program, to view the completed documentation open 'index.html' in the directory Sphinx/_build/html/index.html.